Deformation of Dyonic Black Holes and Vacuum Geometries in Four Dimensional N=1 Supergravity: Dyonic Black Holes and Their Vacuum Structure

-The second equation in (\ref{extremcon}) defines critical points of the black hole potential $V_{\mathrm{BH}}$ in which we have generally $\tilde{z}^i_0(g, q)$.
-However, there is also a possible case where

-which means that means that the critical points of the black hole potential $V_{\mathrm{BH}}$ are also the critical points of the gauge couplings ${\mathcal{N}}_{\Lambda\Sigma}$, namely $\tilde{z}^i_0$.
-Meanwhile, the third equation in (\ref{extremcon}) implies $\hat{z}^i_0(\tau)$.
-We will discuss some aspects of (\ref{extremcon}) in the next subsection.\\ In addition, in this region the function $C(r, \tau)$ simply takes the form
+all over spacetime.
+The first and the second equations in (\ref{extremcon}) have been considered previously in \cite{ADFT1} without introducing KR soliton and the scalar potential $V \equiv 0$.
+The second and the third equations in (\ref{extremcon}) defines critical points of the potentials in which we have generally $\tilde{z}^i_0(g, q; \tau)$.\\ Additionally, in this region the function $C(r, \tau)$ simply takes the form

-where $\hat{\sigma}(\tau)$ is an arbitrary function of the flow parameter $\tau$ and related to the area deformation of the two-sphere $S^2$ since the terms $d\theta^2 + {\mathrm{sin}}^2\theta \,d\phi^2$ in the ansatz (\ref{metricans}) describe the two-sphere $S^2 \simeq \: \lC P^1$.
-In other words, $2n_c$-dimensional K\"ahler-Ricci solitons described by (\ref{KRF}) may induce the area deformation of $S^2$ which might also cause a topological change of the black hole geometry.
-However, the form of $C(r, \tau)$ in (\ref{Cf}) shows that we always have
+where $\hat{\sigma}(\tau)$ is an arbitrary function of the flow parameter $\tau$, related to the area deformation of the two-sphere $S^2$.
+In other words, $2n_c$-dimensional KR solitons described by (\ref{KRF}) may induce an area deformation of $S^2$ which might also cause a topological change of the black hole geometry.
+However, the form of $C(r, \tau)$ in (\ref{Cf}) shows that we always have $\hat{\sigma}(\tau) > 0$ for all $\tau$.
+Note that if $\hat{\sigma}(\tau) =1$, then the black hole geometry is indeed RN with frozen scalar fields.\\ Now, we discuss the solution of the equation of motions (\ref{fieldEOM}) in the extremal condition (\ref{extremcon}).
+Inserting (\ref{extremcon}) and (\ref{Cf}) into (\ref{fieldEOM}) and after some manipulations we obtain